 What do you do when you aren't working undercover?

-Our most upper-echelon spies always have the best codenames -- what's yours?
+Our top graduates from Spy College always have the best codenames -- what's yours?

 Any words of wisdom for aspiring spies of the month?